rasundsbak/rtd-tutorial/docs/source/12_memory_2.rst

 code view 10::

-  # Functions to store and download from Json
+  # Functions to store and upload from Json
   def save_memory_to_json(file_path: str, memories: List[LongTermMemory]) -> None:
       """Saves messages to a JSON file."""
       with open(file_path, 'w') as json_file: